RS-Milano/SkillFactory-FPW-2.0-B5.6-tic-tac-toe/README.md

 Dependence:
     The standard library Python 3.9.2 is used.
-    Os, time, collections(counter) modules are used.
+    Os, collections(counter) modules are used.

 The game offers two modes:
     multyplayer (for two players)